osxmidi/LinVst/README.md

 (See the Wiki page for a visual guide https://github.com/osxmidi/LinVst/wiki)

-Copy all of the lin-vst-serverxxxx files (files with lin-vst-server in their names) in the embedded folder to /usr/bin.
+Copy all of the lin-vst-serverxxxx files (files with lin-vst-server in their names) to /usr/bin.

 Install the vst's.